jmcnichol/capture-hist/README.md

-# jolly-sims
+# capture-hist
-some functions related to jolly-seber models
+some functions related to simulating capture histories for capture-recapture simulations